mshoaibshafi/tf-update-in-place/README.md

 2. groups.yaml
 3. main.tf

-Now make a change to `users.yaml` and produce an issue

-New users.yaml file ( only changed the order of the groups assigned )
+Now make a change in the order of the groups assigned to user "ali" in `users.yaml`.

 === modified users.yaml ===